lutkenhaus/leet-code-in-go/README.md

 - 13\.
 Roman to Integer
 - 26\.
 Remove Duplicates from Sorted Array
 - 27\.
 Remove Element
+- 28\.
+Find the Index of the First Occurrence in a String
 - 412\.
 Fizz Buzz